Obama says Bernanke has 'stayed a lot longer' than he wanted at Fed

 Bernanke, who has tried to nurse along the ailing U.S. economy through the 2008 financial crisis, is widely expected to step down when his second term as chairman expires at the end of January.

-Obama was making the point that Bernanke worked through the stressful financial crisis of 2008, and is in his eighth year as Fed chair, and has likely stayed longer and endured more than he might have personally have wanted to, out of a sense of duty and public service, the official said.

-Bernanke has been a vital and excellent partner in helping to bring the United States back from the brink of depression, the official said.
-No decisions have been made about any personnel decision involving the Fed, the official added.

-Obama is said to be considering a number of monetary experts for the job, including Fed Vice Chair Janet Yellen, former U.S. Treasury Secretary Lawrence Summers, and former Treasury Secretary Timothy Geithner.
+Obama is said to be considering a number of monetary experts for the job, including Fed Vice Chair Janet Yellen, former Obama and Clinton aide Lawrence Summers, and former Treasury Secretary Timothy Geithner.

-An announcement could come as early as this fall, to give the Fed nominee time to get through Senate confirmation by the time Bernanke’s term ends.
+An announcement could come as early as this fall, to give the Fed nominee time to get through Senate confirmation by the time Bernanke’s term is up.